 Every year, the space agency reports American bald eagles take residence at the center and nearby Merritt Island National Wildlife Refuge.

-NASA said there are on average 11 active nests at the space center each year but a nest that gained fame for its prominence near the Vehicle Assembly Building since 1973 was no longer used by the migratory birds.
+NASA said there are on average 11 active nests at the space center each year but a nest that gained fame for its prominence near the Vehicle Assembly Building since 1973.

 Biologists believe severe storms in 2021, and an invasion of pine bark beetles badly damaged the nest and weakened the tree, forcing a pair of eagles to start building a new nest.
 It wasn’t only until recently that the birds finished the nest and moved in.